jsorel/geoapi/README.txt

 Modules
 ---------------------------------------------------------------------------------------------------

-  geoapi     Contains the next GeoAPI release being put forward for approval.
+  geoapi     contains the next GeoAPI release being put forward for approval.
 In order to get early
              feedback from implementors we will occasionally issue a milestone release.
 For details please visit the project website.

+  nogeneric  contains a build target for a Java 1.4 distribution of geoapi suitable for use with
+             J2EE.
+This target will producea jar that lacks generics and typenarrowing.

+  erasure    Used to downgrade java 5 code to Java 1.4.

   tools      Used for generating some special pages for javadoc.

-  examples   Examples used as part of the guidelines for turning a specification into Java
-             interfaces.
-The same example is shown for a range of tradeoffs from a simple immutable interface, through to data objects and finally objects with event notificaiton.

 ---------------------------------------------------------------------------------------------------